 Together, we can create a world where artisans can support their families, where wilderness schools become a part of every person’s education, and where it’s easy (and normal) to live in a way that enhances our well-being, our community, and the world.

 We hope that this listing can play a small part in that vision, by giving access to artisans, schools, and websites that will support your journey into rewilding, bushcraft, and re-connection with nature and self.
-If you have a resource that you feel would fit in this list, please contact Kenton at kenton (at) rewildu (dot) com.
+If you have a resource that you feel would fit in this list, please contact Kenton at rewilduniversity (at) gmail (dot) com.

 Based in Spain, you can discover new skills, explore the capabilities of your mind and body, and spend time with some incredible people.
 Catering to an international audience, they offer a range of programs that will guide and inspire you on your rewilding journey.
 One of the most balanced schools I’ve seen anywhere, they recognize that rewilding incorporates not only skills, but the essentials of mindful awareness and movement.